grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 [//]: # (### Radar contact with the pursuing sub)

 With Hemi and Shakes at the controls, and Gregory, Owen, and Bastian stumbling off wearily following the arcs of their flashlights to their racks, Percy lit up a cigarillo and sat down next to Chips at the radar station.
-Neither of them said anything, both too tired for arguments.
+Neither of them said anything, both too tired for arguing.
 It looked like it was taking all of Chips' remaining aggressive energy to keep her eyes following the sweeping line of the radar around the scope.

 Captain Percy jumped to her feet.
 Sitting was not going to work.
 She realized she was falling asleep despite the discomforts of the chair designed to keep a person upright and alert.
 She flicked her flashlight on and leaned over the navigation table.
 She again measured the distance to the imaginary line in the ocean.
 They were merely hobbling along.